Beware of Stranger Danger

-Anyway, he then entered into some ‘small talk’ with my wife as to what she was up to and whether she was having lunch.
+Anyway, he then entered into some ‘small talk’ with Pamela as to what she was up to and whether she was having lunch.

-OK, whilst he might have been flirting with my wife which, in a public place, would be a somewhat acceptable behaviour, doing so on a security floor which has limited access and the apartments are very sound-proof, I consider to be a very serious situation.
+OK, whilst he might have been flirting with Pamela which, in a public place, would be somewhat acceptable behavior, doing so on a security floor which has limited access and the apartments are very sound-proof, I consider it to be a very serious situation.

 Implied Trust Can Be Abused, Easily

-My wife was placed in an unprotected situation by a person with ‘implied’ trust, since he was initially introduced by the building’s trusted maintenance guy.
+Pam was placed in an unprotected situation by a person with ‘implied’ trust since he was initially introduced by the building’s trusted maintenance guy.

-After the first inspection, this guy knew she was alone in the apartment.
-A real possibility existed that she could have attacked when she opened the door and then pushed inside.
+After the first inspection, this guy knew Pam was alone in the apartment.
+A real possibility existed that Pam could have attacked when she opened the door and then pushed inside.

-- She might have thought better of even engaging the guy in any conversation so it wasn’t viewed as any form of interest.
+- Pam might have thought better of even engaging the guy in any conversation so it wasn’t viewed as any form of interest.